ian-lourenco/blogpost_rails_rest_apis/blogpost.md

 ```
 With this, we have a functioning REST API, _Easy as Sunday morning_.

-We can do as we please, maybe create a service object to input some decision on how the Miners get their Rare Gems, create transactions and contracts for a stronger business/miner logic, just as you would in a normal rails app, the backend will work the same, the main difference here is how the data is passed to the end user.
+We can do as we please, maybe create a service object to input some decision on how the Miners get their Rare Gems and create transactions and contracts for a stronger business/miner logic, just as you would in a normal rails app.
+The backend will work the same, the main difference here is how the data is passed to the end user.

 ### JSON, Serializing and JBuilder
 Given we will mainly use JSON, what does it look like on a typical GET call on the API endpoint?
 After creating some Miners and Gems we have: